OpenMined/PySyft/packages/hagrid/README.md

 HAGrid allows you to select an SSH key, to setup a remote node.
 When using Docker on Windows we recommend you mount your Users %USERPROFILE% directory into the container so that any keys you already have can be accessed.
 If you have a key inside C:\Users\John Smith\.ssh\mykey.pem then when asked for the path to your key you would enter: `~/mykey.pem`.

-If HAGrid complains that you have no key, you can always generate one using the ssh-keygen.exe tool.
+If HAGrid complains that you have no key, it can generate one for you, or you can always generate one yourself manually using the ssh-keygen.exe tool.

 To generate a key using ssh-keygen run in a Powershell: